Arborist Memorial

 The Soap Solution: An Ant’s Slippery Slope

-An ordinary home item like soap may make all the difference in your fight against ants.
-Apply a solution of a few drops of dish soap diluted with water to your fruit plants.
-The ants’ ability to traverse is hampered by the soapy surface, making the slope slippery.
-It’s an economical and safe approach to keep ants off your trees.
+An everyday household item like soap can make a huge difference in fighting insects.
+Use a solution consisting of couple of drops dish soap mixed with water on your fruit plants.
+The ability of ants to travel is limited due to the soapy surface creating a slippery slope.
+It’s a cost-effective and secure method to keep the ants away from your trees.

 Complete the Agreement: Eliminating Ant Entry Points